Giovanni Battista Pioda

 Giovanni Battista Pioda (4 October 1808, in Locarno – 3 November 1882) was a Swiss politician and member of the Swiss Federal Council (1857–1864).

 He was elected to the Federal Council of Switzerland on 30 July 1857 and resigned on 26 January 1864.
-He was affiliated to the Free Democratic Party of Switzerland.
-During his time in office he held the Department of Home Affairs.
+He was affiliated with the Free Democratic Party of Switzerland.
+During his time in office, he held the Department of Home Affairs.